It can be intimidating if you’re starting road cycling.

-For newcomers, it usually requires a few practice before you get the hang of it.
+For newcomers, it usually requires a little practice before you get the hang of it.

 There are 2 types of cycling shoes in the market today – road bike and mountain bike.
 Both of them use a different cleat system as shown below.

 - Road Bike Shoes.
-They’ve three holes placed in a triangle under the sole where the ball of your feet it.
-Most people refer them as the SPD-SL or Look cleat system.
+They’ve three holes placed in a triangle under the sole where the ball of your feet is.
+Most people refer to them as the SPD-SL or Look cleat system.

 - Mountain Bike Shoes.
 They’ve 2 holes placed horizontally under the sole and are generally referred to as SPD cleat system.
 Mountain bike shoes allow you to walk around easily as the cleat holes are embedded into the soles.